lmiller1990/vue-3-course/README.md

 Now we have all the functionality in place to publish a basic post, let's add some code to the posts store to let us insert the post.

 Coding: Add the relevant action and mutation + test.
-Note the edge case of using Math.max.
+Note the edge case of using Math.max where it returns -Infinity.

 ```ts
 ADD_POST(post: Post) {